mzhang28/blog/content/posts/2019-02-01-magic-forms-with-proc-macros.md

 languages = ["rust"]
 +++

-Procedural macros (proc macros for short) in Rust are incredible because they allow pre-compile source transformation.
-Many of the greatest abstractions in Rust take advantage of this feature.
-For example, you can
+Procedural macros (proc macros for short) in Rust are incredible because they allow arbitrary pre-compile source transformation, which leads to endless possibilities (and hazards!).
+But if we take careful advantage of this feature, we can use it to make clean abstractions for messy boilerplate, especially in the case of web forms. <!--more-->

+In fact, proc macros are incredibly pervasive around Rust's ecosystem.
+For example, using the [`serde`][1] serialization/deserialization crate, you can simply write:

 ```rs
 #[derive(Serialize)]